mateussouzaweb/kvm-qemu-virtualization-guide/README.md

 # KVM / QEMU Virtualization Guide

 This guide is based on my own experience and hacks on running virtual machines.
-You already may have knowledge on this topic, so I will try to keep things simple and go direct to the point.
+You already may have knowledge on this topic, so I will try to keep things simple and get directly to the point.

-Our object is just one: have a **full working virtualization platform with QEMU using KVM as hypervisor** and run Linux, MacOS, Windows OS and any other operational system inside virtual machines with great performance, even for gaming!
+Our object is just one: have a **full working virtualization platform with QEMU using KVM as hypervisor** to run Linux, MacOS, Windows OS and any other operational system inside virtual machines with great performance, even for gaming!

-The guide is primary designed to run Fedora Server as a hypervisor with [Cockpit](https://cockpit-project.org/) as graphical user interface.
-The idea is that we just run VMs on top of it while keeping the host OS safe and untouched.
-That approach has the advantage of always having a working host system and prevents us breaking the entire system while running updates, installing broken packages or messing up with the configuration... you get the ideia.
+Finally, and most important, the guide is primarily designed to run Fedora Server as a hypervisor with [Cockpit](https://cockpit-project.org/) as graphical user interface but I am also including instructions to run on Fedora Workstation if you want a full desktop graphical interface experience on the hypervisor.

 ----